wu-json/curse/README.md

 - [process-compose](https://github.com/F1bonacc1/process-compose): Has a lot of features I don't use and feels sluggish.

 Out of all of the options above, `process-compose` got the closest to the experience I wanted but was still far from it.
-It was slow, had limited tooling around logging, and resulted in complicated composed configuration files that no one wanted to read.
+It felt pretty slow, had limited tooling around logging, and resulted in composed configuration files that were annoying to debug and maintain.

- > [!NOTE]
-> This is a note callout.
-Use this to highlight important information.
+## Goals For Curse

 # Features Planned